Trivivium/devops-2k20/report/REPORT.md

 and followers) and the timeline service related to message creation and flagging.
 These services implement the business logic, and communicates with the _DatabaseContext_ class to persist data to the database.
 Another interesting class is the _ActionLoggerAttribute_ defined in the _Extensions_ namespace.
-This classes is instrumental in collecting usage metrics and information logged to Kibana through the structured logging library Serilog.
+This class is instrumental in collecting usage metrics and information logged to Kibana through the structured logging library Serilog.

 ## Monitoring & Logging Strategies